 Trends and Latest Developments

 According to a Eurostat survey conducted in 2023, public opinion on the Schengen Area remains largely positive, with a majority of EU citizens supporting the idea of passport-free travel.
-However, there are also concerns about security and the need for stronger external border controls.
+Still, there are also concerns about security and the need for stronger external border controls.
 These concerns have led to calls for reforms to the Schengen system, including enhanced cooperation on border management, improved information sharing, and stricter enforcement of existing rules.

-Furthermore, the European Commission has proposed several initiatives to strengthen the Schengen Area, including the development of a new Entry/Exit System (EES) and the European Travel Information and Authorisation System (ETIAS).
+What's more, the European Commission has proposed several initiatives to strengthen the Schengen Area, including the development of a new Entry/Exit System (EES) and the European Travel Information and Authorisation System (ETIAS).
 The EES will record the entry and exit of non-EU citizens at the external borders of the Schengen Area, while ETIAS will require visa-exempt travelers to obtain an online authorization before traveling to the zone.
 These measures are intended to enhance security and improve the management of external borders, but they have also raised concerns about privacy and the potential for increased bureaucracy.

 Tips and Expert Advice